knaps151/Magento/README.md

 **Compatibility**

-Compatible with Magento Version 1.9.1.0 and before.
+Compatible with Magento Version 1.9.x.x

 Tested with Magento v1.9.2.2 and PHP v5.3.1